 Upon her death water began flowing down the falls.

-Regardless of its source, viewing Multnomah Falls is well worth the visit especially when combined with several other waterfalls in the area.
+Regardless of its source, viewing the waterfall is well worth the visit especially when combined with several other waterfalls in the area.

 Willamette Valley Wine